 Q: Who is eligible to enroll in the Group Insurance Program through the State of Illinois at retirement?

-A: SERS members completing at least 8 years of service (Tier 1 employee) or 10 years of service (Tier 2 employee), receiving a monthly annuity from the State Employee Retirement Systems must complete the required Insurance Election Participation form to be eligible to continue enrollment or enroll in the insurance program.
+A: SERS members completing at least 8 years of service (Tier 1 employee) or 10 years of service (Tier 2 employee), receiving a monthly annuity from the State Employee Retirement Systems, and completing the required Insurance Election Participation form, will be eligible to continue enrollment or enroll in the insurance program.

 Q: Is Group Insurance guaranteed for life as is the pension benefit?